PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Today's Progress :**  I want to register my progress even though the challenge #60daysofudacity has been completed.
 Today I used Scikit-learn a free software library used for machine learning  https://scikit-learn.org/stable/modules/linear_model.html#generalized-linear-regression

 **Thoughts :** I am also continuing with the challenges of #sg_python_community, this time with sentences.

+## Day 62 : February 9 , 2020 | Mid Jam Records

+**Today's Progress :** I watched the recordings of Mid Jam I am very impressed with all the participation of the Alteryx competition, congratulations to #late_starters

+**Thoughts :** I am also continuing with the challenges of #sg_python_community, this time with strings.